-35 promising young individuals from S’pore in Forbes’ 30 under 30 Asia list
+35 promising young individuals from S’pore on Forbes 30 Under 30 Asia list

 Mr Heng said: “It has been an incredibly fulfilling journey over the last five years.
 We aim to expand the scale of our impact by continuing to expand rapidly in Singapore and eventually to the rest of South-east Asia.”

-India leads the Asia region with 86 entries, followed by China and Japan at 32 each, Singapore 27, Australia 26 and Indonesia 18.
+India leads the Asia region with 86 entries, followed by China and Japan at 32 each, Singapore at 27, Australia at 26 and Indonesia at 18.